Ashyni/mpv-scripts/README.md

 ## Features

 - 5 mode available: 0 disable, 1 on-demand, 2 single-start, 3 auto-manual, 4 auto-start.
-- Support Asymmetric offset on Y axis, based on repeated value, setup by option `new_offset_timer`.
+- Support Asymmetric offset.
-- New aspect ratio are validate, based on repeated value, setup by option `new_aspect_ratio_timer`.
-- Fast change of already trusted metadata, after the first validation based `new_aspect_ratio_timer`.
+- New cropping meta are validate with a known list of aspect ratio and `new_valid_ratio_timer`, then without the list with `new_fallback_timer`.
-- Correction of random metadata to an already trusted one, without preventing a new offset to be discovered, this mostly help to get a fast aspect ratio change with dark/ambiguous scene (limited to 50% of the source width/height).
+- Correction of random metadata to an already trusted one, this mostly help to get a fast aspect ratio change with dark/ambiguous scene.
 - Auto adjust black threshold.
 - Auto pause the script when seeking/loading.
+- Option to prevent change during a certain time (in scene changing back and forth in less than X seconds).

 ## To-Do

-- Add width_mode, for now only cropping with an offset_x 0 can occurs and depend on the options `new_aspect_ratio_timer`.
-- Add strict_mode, to allow only new aspect ratio of known values (2.39, 2.35, 2, 1.85, 16/9, 4/3, ...).
 - Documentation.

 ## OS